Frequently Asked Questions

 A: A Living Will is a legal document that outlines your preferences for medical treatment in the event you are seriously ill or injured and unable to communicate your wishes.
 It typically addresses decisions about life-sustaining measures, such as resuscitation, mechanical ventilation, feeding tubes, and end-of-life care.

 Unlike a regular will (which deals with your assets after death), a Living Will helps guide doctors and loved ones during critical healthcare situations, ensuring your values and choices are respected.
+I can help you create a Living Will as part of your comprehensive estate plan in Paducah, KY, and ensure that your decisions are legally recognized and respected.